epccs/RPUpi/Hardware/README.md

 ## Notice

 ```
-        If the SBC bootloads local [RPUno] it must not turn off VIN power at reset.
+        If the SBC bootloads its local [RPUno] it must not turn off VIN power after the reset.
 ```